 Christopher Lysik

-Christopher Lysik (he/him) is a New England boy who writes plays, music, and plays w/ music.
+Christopher Lysik is a New England boy who writes plays, music, and plays w/ music.

-Christopher Lysik (he/him) is a New England boy who writes plays, music, and plays w/ music.
+Christopher Lysik is a New England boy who writes plays, music, and plays w/ music.

-He has developed work with Williamstown Theatre Festival, Powerhouse Theater, Fresh Ground Pepper, KCACTF, The Clemente, Rhode Island Youth Theatre, and Rutgers University.
-He is a 2024 recipient of the Marcus Bach Fellowship at The University of Iowa, and was a finalist for the 2020 Greenhouse Residency at SPACE on Ryder Farm.
-Prior to writing, he appeared as an actor at Shakespeare's Globe (London), Williamstown Theatre Festival, and Trinity Repertory Theater, among others.
-Christopher's gender-equitable, musical adaptation of Treasure Island, commissioned by Rhode Island Youth Theatre, premiered in August 2023.
+Christopher’s work has been supported by organizations including Williamstown Theatre Festival, Powerhouse Theater, The O’Neill, KCACTF, Fresh Ground Pepper, Wildacres, The Clemente, and Rhode Island Youth Theatre.
+Prior to writing, he appeared as an actor at Shakespeare's Globe (London), Williamstown Theatre Festival, and Trinity Repertory Company, among others.
+Christopher's gender-equitable, musical adaptation of Treasure Island, commissioned by RI Youth Theatre, premiered in August 2023.

 He is a proud member of the Dramatists Guild, and an even prouder cancer survivor.
-MFA: Iowa Playwrights Workshop (in progress).
-BFA: Rutgers- Mason Gross School of the Arts (Acting).
+MFA: Iowa Playwrights Workshop.
+BFA: Rutgers/Mason Gross (Acting).

 It’s 1944, and the Germans are marching past the house, ready to take Buzançais, and…